-Tender strips of beef in a delicious sauce make this Beef Teriyaki the ultimate low syn meal when served with some rice and stir fried veg.
+Tender strips of beef in a delicious sauce make this Beef Teriyaki the ultimate low calorie meal when served with some rice and stir fried veg.

 I love beef teriyaki, fast fried tender strips of beef, with a delicious sweet soy sauce.

-The traditional sauce for teriyaki usually consists of quite a bit of sugar, soy sauce, mirin and sake, to make a thick syrupy sauce, but on Slimming World that works out too high in syns.
-But you can make a lighter style sauce, that tastes just as good and really helps satisfy the cravings for this amazing dish.
+The traditional sauce for teriyaki usually consists of quite a bit of sugar, soy sauce, mirin and sake, to make a thick syrupy sauce, but you can make a lighter style sauce, that tastes just as good and really helps satisfy the cravings for this amazing dish.

 For my Beef Teriyaki, I use a combination of soy sauce (or coconut aminos works well too for a soy free alternative), brown sugar or honey for the sweetness, a little water (as I don't like it too salty), ginger, garlic, sesame oil and then spring onions and sesame seeds to garnish.